Installation Guide for @involvex/create-wizard

 Global Installation

-is globally using npm (Node Package Manager).
-This makes the create-wizard
+The recommended way to install create-wizard is globally using npm (Node Package Manager).
+This makes the create-wizard command available from any directory in your terminal.

 npm install -g @involvex/create-wizard